-GRAVITY can be requested with both ATs (using NAOMI) and UTs (using MACAO or CIAO) as feeding telescopes.
-Both Visitor and Service Mode observations are offered.
+- From P114, MACAO will be decommissioned from UT operations and replaced by GPAO (GRAVITY+ Adaptive Optics) with natural guide star (NGS).
+This comes with new (brighter) limits for AO guiding. - Since P113, GRAVITY-Wide mode is now offered in LOW spectral resolution, in addition to MEDIUM and HIGH, for target with good astrometric precision. - Since P112, the GRAVITY acquisition templates for both the single-field and dual-field mode are split into separate templates for on-axis and off-axis observations.
+The use cases for these new templates are described in detail in Section 5.2.3. - GRAVITY can be requested with both ATs (using NAOMI) and UTs (using MACAO/GPAO or CIAO) as feeding telescopes (and adaptive optics systems).
+Visitor, Designated Visitor, and Service Mode observations are offered.
 The limiting magnitudes of the instrument are advertised on the GRAVITY Instrument Description webpage.
-The instrument can be used as spectro-imager in single- and dual-field mode in low, medium and high spectral resolution.
-Users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
-Although GRAVITY's astrometric mode is still being developed, ESO invites proposals with the goal of performing astrometric measurements since P102.
-To request such observations, astrometry must be selected as the type of interferometric observation during the preparation of the observing runs of a proposal.
-ESO is also working on a scheme to optimise operations for aperture synthesis imaging with PIONIER or GRAVITY with the ATs.
+The instrument can be used as spectro-imager in single-field, dual-field, and dual-field wide mode, and in low, medium and high spectral resolution.
+In addition, users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.

+- If you are interested in using the astrometric mode we invite you to have a look at the following articles: Gravity collaboration, 2017, A&A 602, A94 and The Messenger 170, 10.
+In addition, if you need help with the preparation of GRAVITY astrometric observations you can contact the ESO Helpdesk well in advance of the proposal deadline.
+To request such observations, astrometry must be selected as the type of interferometric observation during the preparation of the observing runs of a proposal. - ESO has implemented an imaging scheme to optimise operations for aperture synthesis imaging with VLTI instruments using the ATs.
 More information on this scheme can be found in the Call for Proposals and the VLTI user manual.